-With this mode, the camera can decide the occasion to remove the IR cut filter.
+With this mode, the camera will decide when to remove the IR cut filter.
 Please refer to IR Function: Day/Night Threshold for further details.

 Night Mode

 Use this mode when the environment light level is low.
 The IR cut filter will be removed to allow the camera to deliver clear images in black and white.